 Before implementing authentication, review your use cases to see if authentication is actually needed.
 For example, for an app delivering the weather forecast, there likely is no need for sign-in and thus for authentication.

 If you do require authentication, we recommend using OAuth 2.0 or, as a fall back measure, on-device input.
 Alternatively, you can pass a security token using the Data Layer.
-However, using the Data Layer is not recommended as it doesn't support Android Wear devices paired with iOS devices.
+However, using the Data Layer is not recommended as it doesn't support Wear OS by Google devices paired with iOS devices.

 Bridged notifications are not supported in China.
-Phone notifications are bridged to Android Wear only if the Wear device is connected to the phone via bluetooth.
+Phone notifications are bridged to Wear OS by Google only if the Wear device is connected to the phone via bluetooth.

 Location and mapping coordinates compatibility